SMC-AAU-CPH/smc-cph.github.io/_posts/2021-11-15-lindsay-room-modes.md

 In broadcast and education, __speech intelligibility__ is extremely important (lectures, interview, etc).
 Thus, controlling __decay times__ is very important for clarity of dialogue, clearing up the low end to give your sub more impact, and alleviating localization problems common with sound systems.
 Low frequency resonances result in the smearing of vocal frequencies and need to be controlled for clear and concise speech.

-### Optimizing the MCT portal and other rooms built for teleconferencing and telematic performances
+### Optimizing the SMC portal and other rooms built for teleconferencing and telematic performances

 ### 1. "Optimum” Room Dimensions